siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/1-fundamentals/260-2025-02-09-the-elvis-operator-in-kotlin-handling-nulls-with-grace-and-style.md

 ---
 ## The Elvis Operator in Kotlin: Handling Nulls with Grace and Style

 Kotlin's null safety system is a powerful feature that helps developers avoid the dreaded `NullPointerException`.
 It encourages explicit handling of null values, leading to more robust and reliable code.
 While safe calls (`?.`) allow you to access properties and methods of nullable objects without crashing, the Elvis operator (`?:`) provides a concise and elegant way to provide default values or execute alternative logic when encountering nulls.
-This blog post explores the Elvis operator in detail, demonstrating its usage, benefits, and best practices.
+This article explores the Elvis operator in detail, demonstrating its usage, benefits, and best practices.

 ### Understanding Nullability in Kotlin